 The brand new video detector can now operate for the particular area of a frame, which makes the whole work with video streams less resource-intensive.
-It also allows working offline via USB-dongle.
+It also allows for working offline via USB-dongle.
 In the case of cluster installations, all the server components now refer to a single local server.

-You can appreciate also:
+You can ALSO appreciate:

 - Grouping images with the same face into «person»: in order to find all the images of a certain person, joined together under unified Person ID

-- The new local server with web interface allows you to control license according to its working period, the chosen parameters and functionality.
+- The new local server with a web interface allows you to control license according to its working period, the chosen parameters and functionality.

-The latest version FindFace Enterprise Server SDK 2.2 is based on the newest version of NtechLab algorithm, which was recently certified by the National Institute of Standards and Technologies (NIST) of the U.S. Ministry of Commerce.
+the National Institute of Standards and Technologies (NIST) of the U.S. Ministry of Commerce.
 According to the results, the NtechLab algorithm was acknowledged as the best in the world.

 What is NIST, why the developers from all parts of the world send their algorithms there, how the testing is going on, and what the NIST certificate means if you decided to get involved in face recognition — we’ll tell about it in the next posts.
 Stay tuned and don’t forget to leave your comments below.